DylanSuniaga/black_scholes_under_regime_instability/README.md

 ```

 **Interpretation**
 - Delta hedging error is near-zero on average but becomes substantially more dispersed in high regimes.
+The near-zero mean across all regimes suggests that delta hedging is directionally correct on average, but the variance explosion in high regimes reveals that discrete rebalancing and volatility jumps create large tail risks.
 - RMSE increases from ~4.8 (low) → ~7.5 (mid) → ~16.6 (high), indicating heavy-tailed hedging losses during stress regimes.
+This threefold increase in hedging error dispersion reflects the breakdown of the continuous-hedging assumption: during volatility spikes, price moves occur faster than daily rebalancing can capture, and the constant-volatility assumption fails to predict the magnitude of moves.

 ---

 ## Discussion

 ### What "regime instability" means here
 Regime instability is the empirical observation that **pricing and hedging errors are not stationary**.
 They change in **level and distribution shape** as the market transitions from low → mid → high realized volatility regimes.
+This study is diagnostic, not predictive or alpha-seeking: it identifies conditional failure modes rather than proposing trading strategies.

 ### Why the failures occur
 Black–Scholes assumes: